Shauanaa/ME462/README.md

 - Modular design for easy maintenance and upgrades

 ### Software
-The mini robot features two motors controlled by an ESP8266 microcontroller.
-A microROS setup on the ESP enables remote control, allowing for precise maneuvering.
+The micro robot features two motors controlled by an ESP8266 microcontroller.
+An ESP-NOW controller enables remote control of the micro-robots, allowing for precise maneuvering.
 Additionally, the robot is equipped with a controllable propeller, enhancing its movement capabilities.
 This combination of dual-motor drive, wireless control, and propeller system creates a versatile and responsive robot, ideal for dynamic air hockey gameplay.

-The mini robot is controlled by:
+The micro robot is controlled by:

-- Wireless communication with the main computer using micro ROS connection
+- You by publishing a message to the relevant topic, Raspberry Pi communicating with a controller ESP8266 via serial communication to send commands, controller ESP communicating with the micro robot ESP8266 using ESP-NOW protocol, and finally, the micro robot ESP applying the command.

 ## 🖥️ How to Use the Code